gozdemogus/gozdemogus/README.md

 ### Hi there 👋

-Graduated from electrical and electronics engineering, worked as SAP MII Technical Consultant / Developer for more than a year, currently working as software development assistant specialist.
+Graduated from electrical and electronics engineering, worked as SAP MII Technical Consultant / Developer for more than a year, currently working as software Development Assistant Specialist.

 I have mostly experience on JavaScript,C#, .NET Technologies.